tameravci/jekyll-now/_posts/2020-2-24-Developing BAIL's backend - Part 1.md

 comments: true
 ---

 I saw a tweet the other day and it really piqued my interest.
-Here's the source to give her credit: https://twitter.com/mattiekahn/status/1224100727578120193 "The app is called “You’re Cancelled.”
+"The app is called “You’re Cancelled.”
 When you’ve made plans that you wish you could cancel, you go into the app and press a little button.
 If the other person presses theirs too, congratulations!
 Confetti exploded and your plans are cancelled."

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">The app is called “You’re Cancelled.”
+When you’ve made plans that you wish you could cancel, you go into the app and press a little button.
+If the other person presses theirs too, congratulations!
+Confetti exploded and your plans are cancelled.</p>&mdash; mattie kahn (@mattiekahn) <a href="https://twitter.com/mattiekahn/status/1224100727578120193?ref_src=twsrc%5Etfw">February 2, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Needless to say, I was immediately sold.
 I was drinking beer when I saw it so I told my friend about it and asked him to hold my beer.
 Honestly, the idea might promote something anti-social but I just thought it would be a good exercise to flex my android app and side project skills.
 I also think that it's somewhat of an appropriate app idea especially for people of Seattle.
 Have you heard of the Seattle freeze?